Policies and Procedures

 PROCEDURE

-1. Student receives a C- or lower, W, NP, NC or GPA lower than 3.0 and/or fails to show adequate performance or progress in program and/or violates the TCSJ Ethical and Professional Standards:
+Student receives a C- or lower, W, NP, NC or GPA lower than 3.0 and/or fails to show adequate performance or progress in program and/or violates the TCSJ Ethical and Professional Standards:

-Academic Performance or Progress/Conduct Probation: Warning Letter
+• Academic Performance and Progress Probation: Warning Letter

-b.
-Student will coordinate payment with student accounts if there is a financial implication, e.g. retake course.
+• Student will coordinate payment with student accounts if there is a financial implication, e.g. retake course.

-Conduct and Disposition Probation: Warning Letter
+• Conduct and Disposition Probation: Warning Letter

-2. Student fails to address the Plan of Action and/or Timeline:
+Student fails to address the Plan of Action and/or Timeline:

-Academic Performance, Progress and/or Conduct and Disposition Probation: Dismissal Warning Letter
+• Academic Performance, Progress and/or Conduct and Disposition Probation: Dismissal Warning Letter

-d.
-Students who remain on probation for more than one semester and/or receive three or more TCSJ Teacher Candidate Disposition Concern Forms may be referred to the Academic Review Committee (ARC) for further action.
+• Students who remain on probation for more than one semester and/or receive three or more TCSJ Teacher Candidate Disposition Concern Forms may be referred to the Academic Review Committee (ARC) for further action.

-e.
-Student will acknowledge receipt of the Dismissal Warning Letter.
+• Student will acknowledge receipt of the Dismissal Warning Letter.

-f.
-Dismissal Warning Letter informs student of pending dismissal and their referral to the Academic Review Committee for final action.
+• Dismissal Warning Letter informs student (and employer for interns) of pending dismissal and their referral to the Academic Review Committee for final action.

-3. Based upon the Academic Review Committee (ARC) decision, a written statement is sent notifying the student (and employer for interns):
+• Based upon the Academic Review Committee (ARC) decision, a written statement is sent notifying the student (and employer for interns):

-a.
-ARC grants student additional opportunity to rectify probation and extends an additional grace period.
+• ARC grants student additional opportunity to rectify probation and extends an additional grace period.
 If student fails to meet the stipulations established by ARC the student will be dismissed from TCSJ.

 POLICY

-The Academic Review Committee (ARC) is to take action when a student’s non-compliance of TCSJ’s Policies and Procedures warrants a referral to the ARC, or a student lodges a complaint (e.g. requesting a grade reconsideration), appeal, or grievance.
+The Academic Review Committee (ARC) is to take action when a student’s non-compliance of TCSJ’s Policies and Procedures warrants a referral to the ARC; or a student lodges a complaint (e.g. requesting a grade reconsideration), appeal, or grievance.

 Membership